mailpile/www.mailpile.is/blog/2015-09-22_pyConUK_and_Mailpile_Mel.md

 bomb](http://www.coventrytelegraph.net/news/wwii-bomb-unexploded-device-found-10107192)
 next door...

-I would like to thank Ed Singleton, Duncan Sheddon, Matthew Power, Padraic Harley and the nice Raspberry PI hacker/web developer whose name I neglected to write down (get in touch if you read this!) for their awesome contributions and excellent company.
+I would like to thank Ed Singleton, Duncan Sneddon, Matthew Power, Padraic Harley and the nice Raspberry PI hacker/web developer whose name I neglected to write down (get in touch if you read this!) for their awesome contributions and excellent company.
 I will consider us very